ciphermenial/ciphermenial.github.io/_posts/2024-04-18-configure-incus-for-docker.md

   path: assets/img/title/configure-incus-for-docker.svg
 ---

 With this guide you will learn how to make Docker run inside an lxc container using Incus.
-This uses new functionality in ZFS and Incus.
+This uses new functionality in ZFS and Incus (originally introduced in [LXD 5.17](https://github.com/canonical/lxd/releases/tag/lxd-5.17)).
 [ZFS 2.2](https://github.com/openzfs/zfs/releases/tag/zfs-2.2.0) introduced Linux container support for overlayfs.
 I have always had issues with running docker inside LXC (probably my own lack of understanding) but with this it works perfectly.

 ## Requirements
 - You followed my guide for configuring Incus on Debian with ZFS 2.2